Osa2ma/Osa2ma/README.md

 AI engineer focused on building intelligent, scalable systems.
 I work on deep learning, computer vision, and wrangling big messy data.
 I enjoy solving tricky problems—kind of like puzzles, but with more code and fewer missing pieces (usually).

 ## 🔧 What I Actually Do
-- 🧠 ML/DL: PyTorch, TensorFlow, Keras
+- 🧠 Build and deploy deep learning models using PyTorch, TensorFlow, and Keras
-- 📊 Data: PySpark, SQL, pipelines, clustering
-- 🏗️ Backend: Flask, Django
+- 📊 Design scalable data pipelines and run heavy ETL workloads with PySpark and SQL
+- 🔍 Work on unsupervised learning tasks like clustering and anomaly detection
+- 🏗️ Develop APIs and backend services using Flask and Django to serve models or data
-- 🧰 Tools: Git, Docker, CI/CD, Linux
+- 🧰 Use Git, Docker, CI/CD, and Linux daily to ship and maintain reliable code

-## 🛠 Current Focus
+## :hammer_and_wrench: Current Focus
 - Graduating
 - Learning PostgreSQL
-- Landing my first intershp
+- Landing my first internship
-- Building fast data pipelines
+- Building faster data pipelines
+- Deploying AI models
+- Diving into NLP
+- Playing with PyTorch and TensorFlow

 ## 📫 Reach Me
 <div id="badges">